arianaruiz05/RentEase/docs/METRICS.md

 ## Metric 3 - Adoption
-Adoption  - Implement a google analysis on the sign up button to determine the number of new users.
+Registration Rate

+When a user successfully signs up for an account (as a new user), this action is logged as an event in Firebase Analytics.
+The data is stored in the database, allowing us to track the number of users who attempt to sign up and how many successfully complete the process.

 ## Metric 4 - Retention